frnmst/md-toc/README.rst

 of contents.
 In both cases, each element of the toc is by default a clickable link to a paragraph in the page.
 It is also possible to generate non-linked version of the TOC.

+Rules for generating the table of contents are determined by the selected markdown parser. md_toc aimes to be as conformant as possible in respect to each one of them.

 Video
 -----